 (Blue Diode Press, 2021); pbk, £10

-Limbo is a poetry collection by Georgi Gill, doctoral researcher in Health in Social Sciences at Edinburgh University and Poet-in Residence at the Multiple Sclerosis Society (she also suffers from the condition).
+Limbo is a poetry collection by Georgi Gill, doctoral researcher in Health in Social Sciences at Edinburgh University and the inaugural Poet-in Residence at the Anatomical Museum of the University of Edinburgh.
 She is the editor of the web-based poetry journal, ‘The Interpreter’s House’.
 She states on her web site that she enjoys blending poetry with fiction and the structure of this collection certainly confirms that.

 The eponymous Limbo is a fictional Gay nightclub in early 1930s Berlin and the action is set shortly after the Nazis have come into power.
 The poems cover consecutive 10 days from Wednesday 3 May 1933, contributing to a narrative around the patrons of the club and their backgrounds, and charting the Nazi clampdown on liberal attitudes and sexual freedoms.
 The first poem in the collection, ‘Into Limbo’, sets the scene.